fjiang212/my-notes/certifications/aws-assoicate-developer/README.md

 * ELB: Launch configuration, auto scaling group
 * ALB: Target group

+## EFS
+* There are three levels of access control to consider when planning your EFS file system security: IAM permissions for API calls; security groups for EC2 instances and mount targets; and Network File System-level users, groups, and permissions.

 ## RDB
-* MySQL, MariaDB, PostgreSQL and Oracle utilize synchronous physical replication to keep data on the standyby up-to-date with the primary.
+* MySQL, MariaDB, PostgreSQL and Oracle utilize **synchronous** physical replication to keep data on the standby up-to-date with the primary.
 (NO SQL Server)
 * Read replicas are available in Amazon RDS for MySQL, MariaDB, and PostgreSQL as well as Amazon Aurora.
-(NO SQL Server and Oracle)
+(NO SQL Server and Oracle).
+Use those engines' native **asynchronous** repolication to update read replica.

 ## S3
 * Delete the bucket without removing the content of the bucket will get 409